Alex Bregman Wants It All

 Bregman's support for his team extends beyond the diamond.
 He empathizes, tries to understand cultural differences the best he can.
 He keeps it going off the field too, trying to understand the cultural melting pot that is the baseball clubhouse.
 Touring the world playing with Team USA, he took up learning Spanish.
 He ordered food in Spanish and worked his way through conversations; the more he did, the more he learned the clubhouse divides that permeate the sport, where the American guys stick together, and the Latin guys stick together.
 Spanish became a means of learning from the Latin players.
 Whenever he would make a mistake, someone like Carlos Correa or Marwin Gonzalez would help correct him.

-“I want to be a leader and in order to be a leader, you have to be able to communicate to everybody,” Bregman says about a sport where a 2017 report said 31.9 percent of teammates hail from Latin American countries.
-“I feel like if I didn’t learn Spanish well enough to communicate with these guys, I wouldn’t be able to fully get in there and they wouldn’t feel like I was fully invested.
+"I want to be a leader, and in order to be a leader, you have to be able to communicate to everybody," Bregman says about a sport where a 2017 report said 31.9 percent of teammates hail from Latin American countries.
+"I feel like if I didn't learn Spanish well enough to communicate with these guys, I wouldn't be able to fully get in there and they wouldn't feel like I was fully invested.
 I care about my teammates and I care about their respect.
-I feel like if I’m gonna go learn how to speak Spanish, they will be able to communicate all day long.
-It won’t be a stretch where it’s Latin and then American.
+I feel like if I'm gonna go learn how to speak Spanish, they will be able to communicate all day long.
+It won't be a stretch where it's Latin and then American.
 Carlos Beltran was such a big influence for us.
-He was able to speak English and speak Spanish, bring a full clubhouse together.”
+He was able to speak English and speak Spanish, bring a full clubhouse together."

 The work paid off on all fronts.
 Juan Centeno, a Puerto Rican catcher who played with the Astros in 2017, told ESPN's Marly Rivera: "I think [what Bregman is doing] is very important for the team's relationship, for communication on and off the field."

-“I want to be a leader and in order to be a leader, you have to be able to communicate to everybody”—Alex Bregman on bridging cultural differences in the locker room.
+"I want to be a leader, and in order to be a leader, you have to be able to communicate to everybody."

-Brian McCann, Bregman’s teammate from 2017-2018 who has a reputation for enforcing baseball’s unwritten rules, calls Bregman one of his favorite teammates ever.
-When Bregman began organizing team celebrations, the veteran—people still remember McCann jawing at Carlos Gomez in 2013 after the then-Brewers outfielder showboated during a home run trot—bought in.
+Brian McCann, Bregman's teammate from 2017-2018 who has a reputation for enforcing baseball's unwritten rules, calls Bregman one of his favorite teammates ever.
+When Bregman began organizing team celebrations, the veteran—people still remember McCann jawing at Carlos Gomez in 2013 after the then-Milwaukee Brewers outfielder showboated during a home run trot—bought in.
 As did the entire team.
-“The thing is that someone else could do the same thing, but they couldn’t pull it off,” McCann says.
-“It comes natural to [Bregman].
-He’s being himself.
+"The thing is that someone else could do the same thing, but they couldn't pull it off," McCann says.
+"It comes natural to [Bregman].
+He's being himself.
 It's the guys that it doesn't come natural and it's like, 'Oh OK.
-I can see right through that.’
-The spotlight makes him better.”
+I can see right through that.'
+The spotlight makes him better."

 Success on YouTube often demands consistency, and if there is one thing about Alex Bregman, it's just that: He is a beacon of consistency.
 An audience must know why it should show up again and again.
 They need to know when new videos drop.